boazbk/tcs/lec_04_code_and_data.md

 we can approximate this notion by considering the size of any physical computing device and the time it takes to compute the output, and ask that any such device can be simulated by a Boolean circuit with a number of gates that is a polynomial (with not too large exponent) in the size of the system and the time it takes it to operate.

-In other words, we can phrase the PECTT as stipulating that any function that can be computed by a device of that takes as a certain volume $V$ of space and requires $t$ time to complete the computation, must be computable by a Boolean circuit with a number of gates $p(V,t)$ that is polynomial in $V$ and $t$.
+In other words, we can phrase the PECTT as stipulating that any function that can be computed by a device that takes a certain volume $V$ of space and requires $t$ time to complete the computation, must be computable by a Boolean circuit with a number of gates $p(V,t)$ that is polynomial in $V$ and $t$.

 The exact form of the function $p(V,t)$ is not universally agreed upon but it is generally accepted that if $f:\{0,1\}^n \rightarrow \{0,1\}$ is an _exponentially hard_ function, in the sense that it has no NAND-CIRC program of fewer than, say, $2^{n/2}$ lines, then a demonstration of a physical device that can compute in the real world $f$ for moderate input lengths (e.g., $n=500$) would be a violation of the PECTT.

 ::: {.remark title="Advanced note: making PECTT concrete (advanced, optional)" #concretepectt}
-We can attempt at a more exact phrasing of the PECTT as follows.
+We can attempt a more exact phrasing of the PECTT as follows.
 Suppose that $Z$ is a physical system that accepts $n$ binary stimuli and has a binary output, and can be enclosed in a sphere of volume $V$.
 We say that the system $Z$ _computes_ a function $f:\{0,1\}^n \rightarrow \{0,1\}$ within $t$ seconds if whenever we set the stimuli to some value  $x\in \{0,1\}^n$,  if we measure the output after $t$ seconds then we obtain $f(x)$.